duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ### Remarks

 I hope this demonstration helps you understand how you might use machine learning to predict prices in the stock market.

-However, keep in mind this is an educational exercise.
-I would caution against trading with real money using these techniques.

-In general, it is difficult if not impossible to beat the market.
-A typical retail investor stands little chance against more sophisticated investors, and our cognitive biases make us over-confident in our ability to find patterns in noise.
-In fact, if the efficient market hypothesis is true, it is impossible to predict future prices with technical analysis.

-Even if the efficient market hypothesis is not true and one were to find a real signal, a retail investor has to contend with unfairly high trading commissions, slippage, and execution costs that would wipe out any potential positive expected value.
-Trading with technical analysis is a zero sum game and the odds are rigged against you!